edsonma/customer-success/README.md

   As better approach would be use spec files in a **descrptive** approach using `describe`, `context ` and `it` modularization.

-## Instaling and Running the Test Locally
+## Installing and Running the Test Locally
   - install minitest gem as follow:
   ```
    >> gem install minitest